 Because of its location and isolation, Saaremaa retained its uniqueness, which can be seen in the stone fences and houses with thatched roofs.

-Kuressaare has loads more to offer in the warmer months than in winter and many activities seemed to be closed during winter or only operating on limited hours; no surprise.
-It’s still very pleasant walking around this town and soaking up the atmosphere as people are friendly and the town has a lovely welcoming feel.
+Kuressaare offers loads of activities in the warmer months than in winter with many activities closed during winter or only operating on limited hours – no surprise.
+Still, it’s very pleasant walking around this town and soaking up the atmosphere as people are friendly and the town has a lovely welcoming feel.

-You can lose yourself for hours here wandering around the labyrinth of chambers, stairs, and small rooms.
-Just imagine kings, queens, jesters, and other court players in period attire banqueting or meeting to discuss current affairs – quite beautiful and well preserved.
+Lose yourself for hours wandering around the labyrinth of gorgeous chambers, stairs, and small rooms.
+Imagine kings, queens, jesters, and court players in period attire banqueting or meeting to discuss current affairs or just life – quite beautiful and well preserved.

-Leave yourself at least half a day to explore this stone castle, which was built at the end of the 13th century, with the beginning of 20th century seeing the castle restored as a Saaremaa knighthood residence.
-Researchers suggest there could have been a wooden castle dating back to the 11th century in place of the existing stone castle.
+Leave yourself at least half a day to explore this aged stone castle built at the end of the 13th century.
+The beginning of the 20th century restored the castle as a Saaremaa Knighthood residence.
+Researchers suggest there may have been a wooden castle dating back to the 11th century in place of the existing stone castle.

-The exhibition throughout the castle is tastefully presented and very informative; there’s something here for everyone.
+The exhibition throughout the castle is tastefully presented and very informative – there’s something for everyone.

-Loved this wonderful castle and amazing to see the stone thickness of the walls, which at a guess, would be at least one metre or more in thickness.
+Loved this wonderful castle and amazing to see the stone thickness of the walls, which at a guess would be at least one metre or more thick.